 No, the department will not accept the Internal Revenue Service’s POA form.
 The department accepts only the POA-1 form.

-The eFile mandate applies to any professional preparer who filed 100 or more returns for individuals in the previous tax year.
+In calendar year 2013 the eFile mandate applies to any professional preparer who filed 50 or more Indiana returns for individuals in the previous tax year.
+In 2014 the limit is 10.
 The mandate states the current year tax returns must be filed electronically.

 The mandate will apply to the firm as a whole.
 Any returns filed from the firm are subject to the mandate.
-If an individual who is employed by the firm also has a private practice with more than 100 clients, the individual is required to eFile.
+If an individual who is employed by the firm also has a private practice with more than the mandated number of returns, the individual is required to eFile.

 If you have more questions, please call (317) 233-4017.